Aguillares/LIAT-Demo-Picking-Up-Strawberries/README.md

                     cv2.circle(image1, (cX,cY),2,(0,0,0),-1)
           return savedContours,info,image1,image_blur_hsv

-- find_strawberry()
+- find_strawberry().

   **Part 1**

-  This is the longest function of this code.
+  This is the longest unction of this code.
 So, we are going to explain the main parts.
   At the beginning there is a supposition that there are no strawberries.
 We make a copy of the image, we blur it to remove part of the noise.
 The original image comes as BGR, so we convert it into a RGB, and we convert it again but in HSV because it is easier to work with the images with this format.

   At the end we become all the pixels that have bigger distance than 0.7 m into black in the HSV image, because we want to ignore them when we detect the strawberries, since if they are not eliminated things that have the enough size to be considered as strawberry but a little far away can be detected; however, this is not desired insamuch as it can affect the detection due to things that are out of desired range (0.3m to 0.7m) .